yangzhoucoco/Demographic-Groups-with-Stronger-Biden-Support-in-the-Election-Races/README.md

-# "Demographic Groups with Stronger Biden Support in the Election Races
+# "Demographic Groups with Stronger Biden Support in the Election Races"
 ## Paper Overview
 This GitHub reposittory contains all files for *"Demographic Groups with Stronger Biden Support in the Election Races*, which gives the insight on what races were more likely to support Biden in the 2020 US Presidential Election.